awslabs/fhir-works-on-aws-deployment/README.md

 docker run -it -l install-container fhir-server-install -r <REGION> -s <STAGE>
 ```

-If you would like to retrieve `Info_Output.yml` file from the container, issue the following commands:
+If you would like to retrieve `Info_Output.yml` file from the container, use the following commands:

 ```sh
 container_id=$(docker ps -f "label=install-container" --format "{{.ID}}")